Getting a £5 Million Mortgage

 Firstly, are you looking for a mortgage over £1 million?

 Mortgages worth £5 million or more are not as rare as you might think, although they can be difficult to obtain through high street lenders.
-But there are plenty of mortgage options for high-net-worth individuals (HNWIs) looking to borrow for a variety of reasons.
+However, there are plenty of mortgage options for high-net-worth individuals (HNWIs) looking to borrow for a variety of reasons.

 In this article, we will look at the benefits of borrowing for HNWIs, how to apply for a mortgage in excess of £5 million and the eligibility requirements for a loan of this size.